ooz/blog/2022/game-analysis-pokemon/README.md

 ### The core gameplay

 ...I'd condense to: *battle*, *catch*, *grow*, *explore*, *connect* and *gimmicks*.
-The first five being constants and gimmicks varying by generation, offering some optional experiments that may not carry over to later installments (e.g. secret base building, Pokemon grooming contests).
+The first five are constants.
+Gimmicks vary by generation, offering some optional experiments that may not carry over to later installments (e.g. secret base building, Pokemon grooming contests).

 ### Battle mechanics